alejandro945/ice-fibonacci/README.md

 ## Part II: Modify the server

-**To see the analysis and the conclusion reached after automating the process go to the following <a href="./docs/Analisis del TimeOut - Concurrencia.pdf">link<a>**

 1. Multi-threaded so that it can respond to multiple requests from different clients, concurrently.
 Is this concurrency virtual or is it real? how can you prove it?
 Attach a screenshot of the test.